drmagu/Vignettes-of-Python/4 Some Ciphers/vigenere.md

 In the *vigenere_demo* we have a
 * simple demo ... just lower case alpha
-* a line with some punctutuation and other symbols
+* a line with some punctuation and other symbols
 * a multi-line message
 * a longer message read from the included text file _tomsawyer.txt_